Mehdi Khalil: 2013–2017: Safa

-Through his links with Roda Antar, a Sierra Leonean-born Lebanese footballer, Khalil moved to Safa in the Lebanese Premier League in January 2013.
-He signed a three-and-a-half-year contract in a deal worth $20,000.
-Initially a reserve for Ziad Al Samad, Khalil became Safa's first choice goalkeeper from his third season at the club.
+Through his links with Roda Antar, a Sierra Leonean-born Lebanese footballer, Khalil trained with the Lebanon national team in 2012, which caught the attention of various Lebanese clubs.
+Khalil moved to Safa in the Lebanese Premier League in early 2013, signing a three-and-a-half-year contract.

-Khalil did not play in the league in his first season (2012–13).
+Khalil was initially a reserve for Ziad Al Samad in his first season (2012–13).
 His debut came during the 2013 AFC Cup, playing in a group stage game against Riffa on 2 April 2013; the match ended in a 1–0 win.
 On 24 April 2013, Khalil was sent off against Regar-TadAZ in the 79th minute, with the opposing team scoring from the subsequent penalty kick.
 However, Safa still won the encounter 3–2 through a 92nd-minute goal by Mohamad Haidar.
 In Khalil's first experience in the AFC Cup he played three matches, finishing third in the group.

 Khalil's league debut came in the 2013–14 season, on 23 November 2013, in a 5–0 win over Tadamon Sour.
 He participated in the 2014 AFC Cup, playing two games.
-Khalil became the club's starter from the 2014–15 season, playing 17 league games.
+Khalil became the club's first-choice goalkeeper from the 2014–15 season, playing 17 league games.
 In the 2015–16 season, Khalil played 16 league games, helping Safa win their second league title.
 He was included in the 2015–16 Lebanese Premier League Team of the Season for his performances.

 Following the expiration of his contract in mid-2016, Khalil tried out with several Eerste Divisie teams in the Netherlands.
 He remained with Safa for one more year, playing 16 games in the league during the 2016–17 season.
 He also made two appearances in the 2017 AFC Cup.
 In five seasons at the Beirut-based club, Khalil won two league titles (2012–13 and 2015–16), one FA Cup (2013–14), and one Super Cup (2013).